NathanFee/game-project-client/README.md

 I will focus on extra flare or creative spin last, functionality and requirements come first.

+I will also try to commit at least after each step, if not more often.

 I also plan to using the pomodoro method using a free app called "Be Focused," to avoid burnout.

 ## Schedule